 Intellectual property is commonly understood in the cannabis community as being synonymous with trademarks.
-But IP encomapsses much more than logos and taglines.
-It includes copyright patents and trade secret protection, and for companies creating unique formulations and for hemp and marijuana plant breeders, the options for IP can play an important role in your overarching business strategy.
+But IP encompasses much more than logos and taglines.
+It also includes patents, trade secrets, and copyrights.
+For companies creating unique formulations and for hemp and marijuana plant breeders, the options for IP can play an important role in your overarching business strategy.

-You might think that because cannabis – particularly high-THC marijauna – is federally illegal, the U.S. Patent and Trademark Office (USPTO) cannot issue patents for strains of cannabis.
+You might think that because cannabis – particularly high-THC marijuana – is federally illegal, the U.S. Patent and Trademark Office (USPTO) cannot issue patents for strains of cannabis.
 But this is not the case.
-However, there are many issued patents on cannabis strains as well as pending patent applications currently before the USPTO.
+Unlike for trademarks, the legality of an invention is irrelevant to patentability.
+There are many issued patents on cannabis strains as well as pending patent applications currently before the USPTO.

 Cathleen, who has spent the last 15 years helping inventors capture patent and trademark rights, navigate intellectual property risks, craft IP strategy and build a robust patent portfolio, points out that there’s a lot of misunderstanding in the cannabis industry with respect to IP.

 When it comes to high-THC cannabis strains, Cathleen points out that it’s not the job of the USPTO to police what’s legal and what isn’t.
-With this in mind, she highlights that in light of the fact that we are seeing such a drastic and dramatic push towards registering all forms of intellectual property in the cannabis industry, it’s very important for cannabusiness owners to think terms about their business goals, the place of their products in the market, and what makes the most sense for them in term of intellectual property protection.
-If your business is technology-driven, you need to be thinking in terms of taking patent protection as there is no other way to ensure that you have control over how your invention is used.
+With this in mind, she highlights that in light of the fact that we are seeing such a drastic and dramatic push towards protecting all forms of IP in the cannabis industry, it’s very important for cannabusiness owners to think in terms about their business goals and the place of their products in the market, to determine what makes the most sense for them in term of intellectual property protection.
+If your business is technology-driven, you need to be thinking in terms of securing patent protection as there is no other way to ensure that you can prevent others from making, using, selling your invention.
 Cathleen strongly encourages cannabis entrepreneurs to file patent applications.

-While investing in IP can be potentially expensive, patents are a business asset, and having patent protection allows you to have negotiation leverage and command over price.
-Ultimately. it goes to the bottom line of your company and can be a revenue driver.
-This is why it’s very important to have the help of a good intellectual property attorney who is familiar with the ins and outs of registration requirements and can help you decide what makes sense for your business to get the registrations accomplished.
+While investing in IP can be potentially expensive, patents are business assets that inure to the bottom line of your company’s valuation.
+They also provide leverage when negotiating prices during licensing negotiations. and can be a revenue driver when they are out-licensed or sold.
+This is why it’s very important to have the help of a licensed patent attorney who is experienced in drafting and prosecuting patents and with developing a business-driven patent strategy.
+They can help you decide what makes sense for your business and increase the likelihood of obtaining broad patent claims.

 Recently, the Hoban Law Group was involved in an incredibly important IP case, as it was the first case in federal court in which a patent holder seeks to enforce a patent concerning cannabis-related inventions.
 In young industries, patent claims tend to be very broad.
 This was certainly the case for this particular matter.
-As the industry matures, patentability will narrow as a result of prior art – the searchable literature, patent applications, and issued patents that examiners must consider in order to determine whether an invention meets the criteria for patentability – becoming more and more crowded.
+As the industry matures, patentability will narrow as a result of the prior art (i.e., searchable public disclosures, including scientific literature, pending patent applications, and issued patents that examiners must consider in order to determine whether an invention meets the criteria for patentability) becoming more crowded.

 What about Plant Variety Protection (PVP) for industrial hemp?